Marjan Smit

-Marjan Smit (born September 29, 1975, in Breda) is a Dutch softball player, who represents the Dutch national team in international competitions.
+Marjan Smit (born September 29, 1975, in Breda) is a Dutch softball player, who represented the Dutch national team in international competitions.

-Smit played for Twins Sport Club, Zwijndrecht and since 2004 she is back at the Twins.
+Smit played for Twins Sport Club, Zwijndrecht and since 2004 she was back at the Twins.
 She is an outfielder and second baseman who bats and throws right-handed.
 She competes for the Dutch national team since 1999.
 In 2002 she stole the most bases in the Dutch Softball Hoofdklasse.
-She is part of the Dutch team for the 2008 Summer Olympics in Beijing.
+She was part of the Dutch team for the 2008 Summer Olympics in Beijing.